Agile Octopus: is it worth it?

 🏡 Eligible homes must be with Octopus and have a smart meter

-Octopus can only switch you to Agile from one of its own tariffs, so you’ll need to fulfil that requirement before you can start saving.
+Octopus can only switch you to Agile from one of its own tariffs, so you’ll need to become an Octopus customer on a normal tariff before you can move over to Agile.

 You’ll also need to have a smart meter installed, as Agile only works because it can see how much electricity you use in each half-hour period.